vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 After he has purified himself, the place of ritual, the substances to be of fered, and the mantras, the worshiper shifts his attention from the suitability  of the overall ritual environment to that of the linga, the receptacle of Siva's  presence during daily worship.
 He has now reached the point where he must  make ready to summon the Lord to the ritual domain.

 Invoking Siva into the linga depends on considerable preparation.
-Prior to  its use in any Saiva ritual, the linga must have been subjected to a detailed
+Prior to  its use in any Śaiva ritual, the linga must have been subjected to a detailed

 Summoning the Lord - 123